aurelio-amerio/NNhealpix/docs/tutorial.rst

 .. image:: images/output_35_0.png

-To inspect how the network works, we can make use of Keras' ``get_layer_output``.
+To inspect how the network works, we can make use of tensorflow.keras' ``get_layer_output``.
 Let's show an example.
 First, we choose a random map in the test set: